Quantitative mobile gamma-ray spectrometry through Bayesian inference

 Assessing the accuracy of the inferred activities for the terrestrial primordial radionuclides {\myKnat}, {\myThnat}, and {\myUnat} is inherently more challenging, owing to the substantially larger statistical and systematic uncertainties associated with both the posterior estimates and the reference activities obtained from \textit{in-situ} gamma-ray spectroscopy.
 These uncertainties arise primarily from spatial heterogeneity in the natural radionuclide distribution and limited counting statistics at higher spectral energies.
-Nevertheless, for all six datasets, the posterior activity estimates are statistically consistent with the corresponding reference values as well as with each other within their combined uncertainty ranges.
-This consistency confirms the robustness of the proposed Bayesian framework for quantifying natural background radionuclides under realistic field conditions, despite the reduced accuracy that is fundamentally imposed by the available reference information.
+Nevertheless, for all experiments, the posterior activity estimates are statistically consistent with the corresponding \textit{in-situ} constraints as well as with each other within their combined uncertainty ranges.
+This consistency confirms the robustness of the proposed Bayesian framework for quantifying natural background radionuclides under field conditions, despite the reduced accuracy that is fundamentally imposed by the available reference information.